ssardina-agts/elevator-sarl-mw/README.md

-# SARL Elevator Simulator Middleware Connectivity Framework (for Java-based Elevator Simulator)
+# SARL Elevator Simulator Middleware (for Java-based Elevator Simulator)

 This project provides the basic middleware infrastructure, through a capacity/skill, to develop agent-based controllers for the [Java Elevator Simulator (RMIT Version)](https://bitbucket.org/sarlrmit/elevator-sim) in the [SARL Language](https://github.com/sarl/sarl) agent framework.
 The project also a includes a basic demo SARL elevator agent-based controllers taht uses the middlware infrastructure.